-Riverblindness is a debilitating disease that causes blindness in thousands of people in Africa and Latin America.
+UFAR is an African-inspired, US-based nonprofit charitable organization fighting Riverblindness, and three other neglected tropical diseases that causes blindness and other debilitating health problems in thousands of people in Africa and Latin America.

-Adopt a village or save a village is a program whereby your youth group, your church, your organization or you yourself can be associated with a riverblindness-endemic village in DRC through a small donation which will result in the protection of the villagers from the ravaging outcome of the disease and eventually to the elimination of the disease itself.
+Adopt-A-Village is a program whereby your youth group, your church, your organization or you yourself can be associated with a riverblindness-endemic village in DRC through a small donation which will result in the protection of the villagers from the ravaging outcome of the disease and eventually to the elimination of the disease itself.

 For summary of Dr. Shungu's latest and very interesting trip to the DRC see: